petrkr/it8951usb/README.md

 The usb interface of the IT8951 controller shows up as an usb mass storage device with no medium inserted (similar to SD card readers).
 The display is controlled by sending customer-defined SCSI commands.
-This also means this utility needs root permissions to be able to control the display.
+For access to device you need add user to group `disk` or use sudo (NOT RECOMMENDED!!).

+Actuall version works only with full-width images (for example 1024 per line)

 ## Building